kjolley/BIGSdb_documentation/offline_tools.rst

 the exact allele found.
 This is usually combined with the autotagger --fast option.

+Once exemplars have been defined you may also wish to set the fast_scan="yes" option in the config.xml file.
+This enables their use for scanning within the web curators' interface.

 There is a script called 'find_exemplars.pl' in the BIGSdb scripts/maintenance directory.